adobe/aem-cif-guides-venia/README.md

 ### Classic AEM

-In this variant the project is built and deploy on AEM 6.5 hosted by Adobe Managed Services or self-hosted.
+In this variant the project is built and deployed on AEM 6.5 hosted by Adobe Managed Services or self-hosted.
 The minimum requirements are AEM 6.5 with the [CIF Connector](https://github.com/adobe/commerce-cif-connector) installed.
 The CIF Connector is not included in the generated project and must be installed separately.
 See [CIF Connector](https://github.com/adobe/commerce-cif-connector) project for instructions.

 The CIF Core Components and the CIF Connector connect to a Magento (or alternative) via GraphQL.
 This connection has to be configured in the `com.adobe.cq.commerce.graphql.client.impl.GraphqlClientImpl-default.config` config.
 A reference is included in the project template.
 Consult [documentation](https://github.com/adobe/aem-core-cif-components/wiki/configuration) for detailed configuation steps.